Chase Payment Solutions: History

-1985: MNET, MBank's retail unit and merchant acquirer, was founded.

-1987: Acquired by Lomas Bank Corp.
+In 1985, MNet was set up a merchant acquirer by Mbank.
+In 1987 Mbank was acquired by Lomas Bank Corp.

-1989: Becomes First USA Merchant Services.

-1996: Paymentech brand created and IPO executed.

-1997: Chase Merchant Services created as a joint venture between Chase and FDC.

-1997: First USA acquired by Bank One.

-1999: FDC acquires shares of Paymentech; merges with Bank One Payment Services.

-2002: Acquires Scotiabank and Citibank CA merchant acquiring portfolio.

-2004: European expansion begins; Dublin, Ireland location opens.

-2004: Bank One merges with JPMorgan Chase.

-2005: Paymentech integrates with Chase Merchant Services.

-2008: FDC and JPMorgan announce Paymentech joint venture to end.

-2008: Chase Paymentech becomes the Merchant Services subsidiary of JPMorgan Chase.

-Early history

 The company expanded by first acquiring JL McKay, a credit card software provider.
 The expansions continued with further acquisition of Litle and DMGT in 1995.
-The brand Paymentech was created in the year 1996 and the IPO was executed in the same year.
+The brand Paymentech was created in the year 1996 and the Initial public offering (IPO) was executed in the same year.
 Paymentech acquired Gensar, which later became Paymentech Network Services, Tampa, and Merchant Link in 1996.

 In 1997, Chase Paymentech was created as a joint venture between Chase Merchant Services and First Data Corporation (FDC).
 That year, First USA was acquired by Bank One.
 In 2001, Paymentech completed the largest retail merchant conversion and launched its Orbital Gateway.
-In 2002, Chase Paymentech acquired the merchant acquiring portfolios of Scotiabank and Citibank CA.
+Paymentech began its Canadian operations in 2002 through the acquisition of the merchant acquiring portfolios of Scotiabank and Citibank Canada.